Structural Alignment Improves Graph Test-Time Adaptation: ADDITIONAL RESULTS

 We quantify the computation time of TSA when adapting GraphSAGE on the MAG US dataset, containing the largest number of nodes and edges, and compare it with other GTTA methods: \begin{itemize} \item \textbf{Inference time} refers to the time required for the model to generate predictions on the target graph $\gG^{\gT}$.
 This is also equivalent to the computation time for ERM.

 \item \textbf{Adaptation time} refers to the time required per epoch \emph{after} inference.
 It reflects the additional overhead introduced by the adaptation methods.

 \end{itemize}

 For a fair comparison, we report the computation time per epoch of adaptation.
 Note that GTrans alternates between optimizing adjacency structure and node features; in this case, we report the combined runtime of one graph feature update and one edge update as a single adaptation epoch.
 Table~\ref{tab:computation_time} shows that TSA is more efficient than other GTTA baselines.
 Notably, compared to GTTA baselines, \proj-T3A is approximately 2, 4 and 8 times more efficient than HomoTTT, GTrans and SOGA.
 The time complexity of neighborhood alignment is $O(1)$ as it is a one-step edge weight assignment.
-SNR adjustment contributes relatively more to the overhead due to backpropagation.
+SNR adjustment updates a lightweight MLP and scalar bias terms.
+While it requires backpropagation, it only introduces minimal overhead compared to full model retraining or extensive graph augmentation.